Gaurav Kukade

 Introduction

-LinkedList class is present in the java.util package.
+The LinkedList class is present in the java.util package.

-LinkedList internally uses a doubly linkedlist for storing the variables.
+LinkedList internally uses a doubly Linkedlist for storing the variables.
 That’s why LinkedList is preferred when our frequent operation is insertion and deletion.

 1. get(int index)